Fatima College: 1945 - 2009

-The College of Our Lady of Fatima began under on the compound of St. Theresa's Intermediate School on 1 January 1945.
+The College of Our Lady of Fatima began on the compound of St. Theresa's Intermediate School on 1 January 1945.
 The members of staff were Fr John Byrne, Michael McCarthy (prefect) and Andy Cockburn (a layman who is now a priest).
 The association with St Theresa's began with Parish Priest Fr Francis Flavin, OP. who first recognized the need for an additional Catholic college in North Trinidad.
 Work on the present site began in February under the supervision of Fr Byrne.
 In September 1945 classes shifted from St Theresa's, and on 1 December 1945, Archbishop Ryan formally blessed and opened this new College dedicated to our Lady of Fatima.

 Fr Byrne retired in 1955 after overseeing the building of the Eastern and Western wings, the diversion of the Maraval River to accommodate the Assembly Hall, the construction of the chapel and three classrooms.
 Fr James Ryan succeeded him and developed the academic structures and systems of the College.
-In the 1960s Fatima started participation in sports meeting, defeated C.I.C. to win its first InterCol final in 1965.
+In the 1960s, Fatima started participation in sports meeting, defeated C.I.C. to win its first InterCol final in 1965.
 Fr Gevias Girod joined Fatima in 1965, took charge of the Scouts and organized the first May Fair (or May Fayre) in 1966.

-The 1970s Fatima transferred from clerical to lay control with the appointment of Clive Pantin as principal in 1972.
+The 1970s, Fatima College transferred from clerical to lay control with the appointment of Clive Pantin as principal in 1972.
 Fr Farfan, local Holy Ghost Father, was appointed Vice Principal and these two individuals directed Fatima through the 1970s.

 Clive Pantin retired in 1981, having served Fatima as Dean, Senior Dean, Senior Lay Master, Cricket and Football Coach, Vice Principal and Principal.
 He was succeeded by Mervyn Moore who joined the staff in 1959.

 The nineties saw Bernard Tappin as Vice Principal in 1991 and Fr Gregory Augustine, a Fatima alumnus, as manager in 1992.

 Sports include Football, Rugby, Swimming, Basketball, Table Tennis, Hockey, and Cricket.

-Mr Garcia took officially retired on 26 March 2009.
+Mr Garcia officially retired on 26 March 2009.